Ebay

 Henry J. Walmsley.

-House of Commons.
-Perhaps the UK attorney general was
+of Commons.
+Perhaps the UK attorney general was assured

-assured by her friends at ebay that this problem had been
+by her friends at ebay that this problem had been completely

-completely fixed.
-The two instances of retail fraud
+fixed.
+The two instances of retail fraud from

-happen, of course.
-In any case, when I re-checked the
+course.
+In any case, when I re-checked the listing the

-listing the discounts were back, so as far I I can tell,
+discounts were back, so as far I I can tell, price

 The discount price was (£4.71 X 2) + £1.58 = £11.00 for two